 We stayed at this house in Carmel, and can I just say, “Wow!”
 While it solved almost all the hotel problems on my list (it didn’t have a pool, which was absolutely fine), the best part was the lasting memories.
 We got to know the neighborhood and town by walking everywhere, and learned what a truly magical place Carmel is.

 I will readily admit that staying in these houses can be expensive.
 But, if we compare the cost of two hotel rooms plus eating out, to the cost of renting a vacation home and grocery shopping, the difference is not as big as you would think.
 And you can find home rentals in all cost categories from budget to luxury.

 Family Vacation Ideas – Create a Base camp

 One strategy that has worked really well for us is to choose a house and use it as a base camp.
 We pick a central location, stay there for about a week, and do something different every day.

 Our usual system didn’t work for this house in Ojai.
 We were so in love with the house and the view, that we only left one afternoon and that was to go to the beach.
 Honestly, we could have stayed permanently.
 We even considered changing our plans in order to stay longer.

 I’m a huge fan of staying in vacation homes, to say the least.
+It is one of the most unique family vacation ideas we’ve had.
 Not only do you skip all the problems of a hotel, you get to stay in some really cool houses.
 That makes the architect part of me very happy!
-The next time you’re trying to come up with family vacation ideas, whether it’s Disney World or Paris, look into HomeAway instead of a hotel.
-You might be surprised at what you find!

 Pin this for later!